Our Team

 Naveen Rao, PhD

-Naveen is an entrepreneur, technologist, and AI expert.
-He was previously the founder and CEO of Nervana Systems, a startup focused on hardware and software optimizations for neural networks.
-Nervana was acquired by Intel in 2016 and formed the basis of Intel AI, an organization he built and led.
+Naveen is an entrepreneur, technologist, AI expert, and the founder and CEO of MosaicML (acq.
+Databricks 2023).
+He previously founded Nervana Systems (acq.
+Intel 2016), a startup focused on hardware and software optimizations for neural networks.
+Nervana formed the basis of Intel AI.
 Naveen holds a PhD in Computational Neuroscience from Brown University.

 Andy Beck, MD PhD